 Give it a go – many of these classes are free.

 Setting goals and learning new skills can be a great way to meet people, build your self-esteem and feel a sense of achievement.
 Watch our video for tips to get started.

 6. Volunteer to help others

-If you would prefer to help others from home, you could volunteer to be a phone buddy to someone.
+There are always ways to help others from home, like volunteering to be a phone buddy to someone.
 Some charities run groups, like Age UK's Call in Time, that put volunteers in touch with people to call for a chat and see how they're doing.